Vietnam.vn - Nền tảng quảng bá Việt Nam

-UN calls for multinational police force to stop sexual exploitation in Haiti
+UN calls on multinational police force to stop sexual exploitation in Haiti

 Báo Quốc TếBáo Quốc Tế02/10/2023

-On October 2, the United Nations Security Council (UNSC) will vote on the deployment of a multinational police force to Haiti to help the country fight against violent gangs that have overrun the capital Port-au-Prince.
+On October 2, the United Nations Security Council (UNSC) will vote on the issue of deploying a multinational police force to Haiti to help the country fight against violent gangs that have flooded the capital Port-au-Prince.

 LHQ yêu cầu lực lượng cảnh sát đa quốc gia ngăn chặn bóc lột tình dục ở Haiti